Education Benefits and Eligibility Requirements

 • Withdrawal

-It is your responsibility to report all withdrawals or attendance issues to Central Piedmont's VA Educations Benefits Office immediately to prevent overpayments.
-You are required to complete a VA Schedule Adjustment form and submit mitigating circumstances in writing for evaluation and approval within five business days.
-To request the VA Schedule Adjustment form, email VeteransAffairs@cpcc.edu .
+It is your responsibility to report all withdrawals or attendance issues to Central Piedmont's VA Education Benefits Office immediately to prevent overpayments.
+You are required to complete the Veterans Affairs Schedule Adjustment form (PDF) and submit mitigating circumstances in writing for evaluation and approval within five business days via email to the Veterans Affairs Education Benefits Office.

-If you drop a course or withdraws from school after the drop period and receive a non-punitive grade, VA will reduce benefits effective the first day of the term unless mitigating circumstances are found.
-Mitigating circumstances are circumstances beyond your control that prevent you from continuing in school or that cause the you to reduce credits.
+If you drop a course or withdraw from school after the drop period and receive a non-punitive grade, VA will reduce benefits effective the first day of the term.
+If there are circumstances beyond your control that prevent you from continuing in school or that cause you to reduce credits, the VA may use those mitigating circumstances to reduce any overpayments due back to the VA.

 Examples are: